waterbustech/waterbus/README.md

 ## 📧 Contact Information

-If you have any questions or suggestions related to this application, please contact me via email: `lambiengcode@waterbus.tech` or `lambiengcode@gmail.com`.
+If you have any questions or suggestions related to this application, please contact me via email: `lambiengcode@gmail.com`.